seismo-learn/links/content/codes.md

 - [HV-TEST](https://zenodo.org/record/260131#.XhMFYxczY1J): A tool for the verification of the reliability and clarity of the H/V peak according to the SESAME criteria
 - [HVResPy](https://www.researchgate.net/publication/283085984_HVResPy_an_open-source_Python_tool_for_Geopsy_HVSR_post-processing?channel=doi&linkId=5629ff6308ae518e347ef829&showFulltext=true): An open-source Python tool for Geopsy HVSR post-processing

-## Ambient Noise Inversion
+## Ambient Noise Monitoring

 - [MSNoise](http://www.msnoise.org): A Python Package for Monitoring seismic velocity changes using ambient seismic noise
-- [seismic-noise-tomography](https://github.com/bgoutorbe/seismic-noise-tomography): Python framework for seismic noise tomography
+- [NoisePy](https://github.com/mdenolle/noisepy): Fast and easy computation of ambient noise cross-correlation functions written in Python, with noise monitoring and surface wave dispersion analysis
+- [yam](https://github.com/trichter/yam): Yet another monitoring tool using correlations of ambient noise written in Python

 ## Receiver Function